Music supervisor: History

 Originally, music was used in silent films to hide mechanical noises within a theatre, like the projector.
 Often a musician would be present to play improvised or pre-selected pieces along with the visual images on screen.
 This led to the establishment of the soundtrack, and an emphasis on accompanying silent visual media with music.
 Over time, films began hiring composers to create instrumental soundtracks to accompany films.
 It became apparent to studios that when a movie included a hit song, more people were likely to see it, and as a result of that, more people were likely to purchase the song recording.
 The demand for music supervisors in the production process solidified in the 1980s, and has continued to grow with the popularity of media soundtracks.
 While the use of songs not originally composed for the film did not save money, licensing a song made for a more stable understanding for the director and producer of the film what music was going to be used in the scene.
 Instead of having to wait for new instrumental music to be commissioned, they could have an understanding of what recording would be used before the film was finalized.
 This led to an emerging need for selecting and licensing songs, which is how the position of music supervisor developed.
 Taking advantage of this musical component has become an increasingly feasible marketing strategy for these media outlets, placing a growing responsibility on the music supervisor.

 Over the past decade, synchronization licensing has become one of the most significant ways for an artist to gain exposure and to earn money.
 Finding a way to a music supervisor can give an artist the opportunity to spread their music on a platform that would expose them to a much larger audience than they may have been able to find on their own.
 One of the most notable synchronization collaborations was with Moby's 1999 album Play, which was the first ever to have all of its tracks linked to a synchronization license.

 The job of a music supervisor has only recently become increasingly significant and the importance of this position continues to grow.
 Institutions such as the Guild of Music Supervisors are promoting the understanding of music supervision.
 In 2007 several supervisors, in order to promote, pursue and recognize the craft of music supervision.
 Since 2011 guild has granted awards for excellence in the position.
 They encourage other institutions, such as the Hollywood Music and Media Awards, to acknowledge accomplishments in the field.

+Since 2017, the role in American television has been honored by the Academy of Television Arts & Sciences with the Primetime Emmy Award for Outstanding Music Supervision, which was first presented at the 69th Primetime Emmy Awards.